makspll/django-starter-template/README.md

 This is perfect for hackathons or small websites which will not face a lot of traffic.

 ## features
-debugging toolbars, live reload, sass/scss compilation, js/css/html minifying and compression, split settings files
+debugging toolbars, sass/scss compilation, js/css/html minifying and compression, split settings files

 check pipfile for package names